HUPO-PSI/mzQC/doc/individual-runs.mzQC.md

 ```
       {
         "metadata": {
-          "inputFiles":
+          "inputFiles": [
             ...
+          ]
         },
         "qualityMetrics": [
             ...
         ]
       }
 ```
-The `inputFiles` consist of a single object, describing the source file with structured information about the file's name, format, location and other properties, defined via cv terms.
+The `inputFiles` array consists of one or more `inputFile` objects, each describing the source file with structured information about the file's name, format, location and other properties, defined via cv terms.
+It may make sense to add multiple `inputFile` objects, e.g. for setQualities (not discussed here).
 ```
           "inputFiles": [
             {